andre-brandao/pyprland/Plugins.md

 - bottomOf
 - leftOf
 - rightOf

+If you don't ligne the screen to align on the start of the given border, you can use `center` (or `middle`) to center it or `end` to stick it to the opposite border.
+Eg: "topCenterOf", "leftEndOf", etc...

 > [!note]
 > Check [wlr layout UI](https://github.com/fdev31/wlr-layout-ui) which is a nice complement to configure your monitor settings.